organisciak/dissertation/document/2_crowdsourcing.md

 After all, this is a term that seemingly sprung from a very specific place, on a specific date, and yet what _is_ crowdsourcing has been largely appropriated and defined by collective imagination.

 As an introduction to key concepts of crowdsourcing, this chapter provides an overview and the notable research that has stemmed from it.
+The purpose of this chapter is as an interstitial of sorts, providing background information which will be helpful in grounding an understanding of the rest of this dissertation.

 \newthought{Crowdsourcing broadly describes} the use of distributed crowds to complete a task that would otherwise be done by one or a few people.
 It broadly captures the abilities of the internet as a communication medium in efficiently connecting people.